EI2030/Low-power-E-Paper-OS/README.md

 https://blog.barracuda.com/2024/04/03/generative-ai-data-poisoning-manipulation

 Another phrase I learned from the Opt-Out project is "[epistemic](https://www.jstor.org/stable/26609249) literacy".
 Epistemic literacy requires basic knowledge resources- such as researched books and encyclopedias, rather than software that does acrobatic tricks with tens of hops in a traceroute with Chat-GPT.
 In other words, epistemic literacy requires basic computers (or in Gen-Z speak, _based_ computers) for learning.
 In retrospect, it makes some of the previous criticism towards the OLPC seem a lot more "cruel pessimism", whereas the "cruel optimism" was a lot more epistemic and not as ahistorical as it seems...

+"Learning creates progress when it expands our capabilities to be and to do things that we have reason to value.
+As Sen has pointed out, our capabilities are rooted in social, cultural, and bodily contexts that are not universal.
+Development is about expansion of these personal and highly contextual capabilities.
+Although the debate still goes on about whether some basic universal human capabilities can be defined,vi in practice progress and development are deeply subjective and highly idiosyncratic.
+In the Senian capability-based approach, this subjective foundation of development is linked to a universal requirement that valuations are reasonable.
+They cannot be purely subjective preferences or based on hedonistic fulfillment; instead, we need to be able make a coherent argument about valuations that can be accepted as coherent also by those who do not share these values."

+from "Epistemic Literacy or a Clash of Clans?
+A Capability-based View on the Future of Learning and Education Ilkka Tuomi

+European Journal of Education
+Vol. 50, No. 1 (March 2015), pp. 21-24 (4 pages)"

 _Why is this project important?_
 --